 Due to the Hillsborough disaster in 1989, further safety measures were introduced and the stadium was converted to an all-seater.
 Today, Carrow Road has a capacity of 27,244.

 In the current team, the side boasts some top English talent such as midfielder Todd Cantwell and the highly touted right-back Max Aarons.

 They also have former Championship player of the season Teemu Pukki in their ranks.
-The Finnish striker will be looking to improve his Premier League goalscoring record, having scored 11 times in his sole season in the top flight of English soccer.
+The Finnish striker has twice passed 25 goals in the Championship but only netted 11 times in his debut campaign in the top flight.